 3. SEWER SMELLS FROM THE BATHROOM IN THAILAND

-Here in Thailand, it doesn’t seem to be common practice for plumbers to use P-traps throughout the house.
-If you’re unfamiliar with western style P-traps, they are generally used to trap sewer gasses from entering the house and causing unpleasant smells.
-Instead, here in Thailand, shower and floor drains tend to use bell drain traps to block septic smells from entering the house.
+It doesn’t seem to be common practice for plumbers in Thailand to use P-traps throughout the house.
+If you’re unfamiliar with western style P-traps, they are generally used to trap sewer gases from entering the house and causing unpleasant smells.
+Instead, shower and floor drains tend to use bell drain traps to block septic smells from entering the house.
 Unfortunately, bell drain traps tend to dry out quicker than P-traps.
-Sinks should still use P-trap style drains, but if they’re missing you can certainly get septic gasses entering via the various sinks throughout the house.
+Sinks should still use P-trap style drains, but if they’re missing you can certainly get septic gases entering via the various sinks throughout the house.
 Additionally, a good quality home shouldn’t be disposing of grey water directly into the septic tank.
 Grey water and sewage should be separated.
 Potential buyers should always ask how grey water is dealt with, and also how many septic tanks there are (good builders should have one septic system per bathroom).

 4. BACK-UP WATER STORAGE IN THAI HOUSES